SUPPORT TEAM FOR DEAF CHILDREN

 - The child is able to co-operate in testing, allowing the implant to be ‘mapped’ (tuned in)

 - Parents and local professionals are willing and able to support the child in the use of the implant

 What is the process?

 A child is assessed at an implant centre and if a cochlear implant is agreed the child requires surgery for the internal parts to be implanted.
-After approximately four weeks, allowing time for the wound
+After approximately four weeks, allowing time for the wound to heal,

-loud but not uncomfortably so.
+not uncomfortably so.
 This ‘map’ will be refined over successive visits to the centre as the child becomes more familiar with the implant and his/her awareness of a range of sounds.

 Yorkshire Cochlear Implant Service

 Handbook for Educators Med-El

 Listening in school can be problematic as hearing aids are not designed for that situation.
 There are three major issues:

 - The distance between the pupil and the teacher (hearing aids are only effective up to 2 metres)